uccser/cs-field-guide/docs/source/author/chapters.rst

 .. raw:: html
   :file: ../_static/html_snippets/chapters_content_directory_tree_only_yaml.html

-In the following sections, each configuration file is exaplained in more detail.
+In the following sections, each configuration file is explained in more detail.

 .. note::